 Assessment and Observations

 We start by conducting an initial assessment, which may include reviewing the individual’s educational history, interviewing parents and teachers, and gathering relevant background information.
-We may observe children in different settings, such as the classroom, to better understand their behavior and learning environment.
+We may observe children in different settings, such as the classroom, to better understand their behavior and environment.

 Psychological Testing for Learning Disabilities Interviews